daoventures/DaoProtocol/README.md

 - *Return*: Current total deposit amount of account in Yearn Vault (after deposit fee).

 #### function `getSharesValue(address)`
-Get token amount based on daoUSDT hold by account after contract in vesting state.
+Get token amount based on daoToken hold by account after contract in vesting state.
 - *Param*: Address of account to check
-- *Return*: Token amount based on on daoUSDT hold by account.
+- *Return*: Token amount based on on daoToken hold by account.
 0 if contract is not in vesting state

 ### Admin functions
 #### function `unlockFunction(integar)`